trisulnsm/dinodoc/trisuldocs/docs/ipdr/advanced.md

 The system is designed to create a special login to the agent who will be performing the queries.
-This login has no other privileges other than to perform the query required for complaince.
+This login has no other privileges other than to perform the query required for compliance.
 The powerful `trisul_ipdr` service described above ensures the data is provided as a download or pushed directly to a Secure FTP (SFTP) server.
 Sometimes we have noticed agent requests resulting in several GB of output which cannot be downloaded over a browser.
 See [Configure IPDR Settings](ipdr-settings) on how to setup the SFTP server.